syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/GettingStarted.md

 </td>
 </tr>
 </table>
-In order to use export to Excel and export to Pdf functionalities of SfDataGrid control, add the reference to following assemblies,
+In order to use export to Excel and export to PDF functionalities of SfDataGrid control, add the reference to following assemblies,
 <table>
 <tr>
 <td>